Erioldoesdesign/pronoun-badges/README.md

 These badge templates are currently using an old Awesome Merchandise template file with bleed for a 32mm round badge.

 I'll be making some open file formats asap

+The font used is 'GilbertBoldPreview4' and the colours are in CMYK so render odd in the github preview.